-The Home and Garden Show is a trade show, so expect to see over 400 exhibitors with all kinds of home and garden displays.
+The Home & Garden Show is a trade show, so expect to see over 400 exhibitors with all kinds of home and garden displays.

 At the event there are usually Jacuzzis, bed mattresses, furniture, fireplaces, kitchen gadgets, window displays, home decor and various other items for the inside of a house.
 There are also lawn care services, gutter repair people, outdoor patio furniture, lighting experts and timeshare sales agents.

-At the trade show there are also cleaning product demonstrations, financial services agents and roofing experts, plus tons of other things of interest to people who have recently moved into a new place or are looking at renovations and upgrades where they presently live.
+You can also find cleaning product demonstrations, financial services agents and roofing experts, plus tons of other things of interest to people who have recently moved into a new place or are looking at renovations and upgrades where they presently live.

 Things To Do At the Show

-- Learn how to do a fuel-efficient renovation on your home at Dave’s Renovation by BC Hydro.
+- Learned how to do a fuel-efficient renovation on your home at Dave’s Renovation by BC Hydro.

-- Shop at the Vancouver Etsy Collective or m(ART)ket to find unique home and wall decor.
+- Shopped at the Vancouver Etsy Collective or m(ART)ket to find unique home and wall decor.

-- Learn about the tools you need to maintain your garden or yard and the most efficient ways to do it.
+- Learned about the tools you would need to maintain your garden or yard and the most efficient ways to do it.

-- Watch some of Vancouver’s top chefs create amazing meals on the Lilydale Cooking Stage.
+- Watched some of Vancouver’s top chefs create amazing meals on the Lilydale Cooking Stage.

-In addition to all the vendor booths and things to buy, at the Home and Garden Show there are also a number of presentations by expert speakers and celebrities.
+In addition to all the vendor booths and things to buy, at the Home & Garden Show there are also a number of presentations by expert speakers and celebrities.

 One of the featured presenters for 2024 is Scott McGillivray from HGTV’s Income Property.
 Last year, one of the celebrity speakers was Bryan Baeumler from HGTV’s Island of Bryan.
-There will be many more presentations to enjoy as well.
+There are many more presentations to enjoy as well.

-See the official BC Home and Garden Show website for more details on the event.
+See the official BC Home & Garden Show website for more details on the event.